TsuMakoto/.dotfiles/README.md

 # .dotfiles
-Version control of neovim script
+Version control of vim script for neovim.

 # required
 - works with the version of neovim 0.4.0.